krisyslab/MonashCyber-Project1/README.md

 ELK works best when logs from various Apps of an enterprise converge into a single ELK instance.
 It provides insights for instances and also eliminates the need to log into hundreds of different log data sources.
 It has a rapid on-premise installation especially when using Ansible to automate configuration of the ELK machine.
-ELK stack is easy to deploy Scales vertically and horizontally.
+ELK stack is easy to deploy, scales vertically and horizontally.

 ### Disadvantages